The Board Game Design Course

 But you can also spend a lot of money and not get the results you want.

-I’ve spent hundreds, maybe even thousands on various Facebook ads over the years for different projects, so I want to share with you what I have learned.
+I’ve spent thousands of dollars on various Facebook ads over the years for different projects, so I want to share with you what I have learned.

 Today I’m going to walk you through: